Shani: Mantra translation

+Translation: O Lord, You are like the Blue Sapphire and You admire the Blue Sapphire, You are the son of Lord Surya, and Brother of Lord Yama.
+You are the son of Lord Surya and Goddess Chhaya, I bow to you Lord of Planet Saturn.

 Dedicated Day

 On Saturdays, it is believed that one should worship Lord Shani to keep oneself away from evil and to reduce the hardships of life as he blesses those who willingly and voluntarily donate to the poor without seeking anything in return.

 Shani puja is usually done to keep one safe from Lord Shani's malefic effects.
-On Saturday, the devotee also fasts from dawn to dusk.
-Wake up early in the morning and take oil bath after applying sesame oil on your body.
-After bath, wear black clothes for the day.
-On the whole day, use Sesame oil for lighting lamp.

-Saturn Temples
+Shani temples across India

-Shani temples are found in more populated areas of India, such as Maharashtra, Madhya Pradesh, Haryana, Tamil Nadu, Karnataka, West Bengal and Andhra Pradesh.

-Shani Shingnapur Dham in particular is a famous holy place associated with Lord Shani, the deity.
+Shani temples are found in more populated areas of India, such as Shani Dham in Char Dham, Vrindavan ,Maharashtra, Madhya Pradesh, Haryana, Puducherry/Pondicherry, Tamil Nadu, Karnataka, West Bengal and Andhra Pradesh.
+Shani Shingnapur Dham in particular is a famous holy place associated with Shani.
 Shani Shinganapur or Shingnapur is a village in the Indian state of Maharashtra.
-Situated in Nevasa taluka in Ahmednagar district, the village is known for its popular temple of Shani, the Hindu god associated with the planet Saturn.
+Situated in Nevasa taluka in Ahmednagar district, the village is known for its popular temple of Shani.
 Shingnapur is 35 km from Ahmednagar city.

-More common than Shani temples are artwork related to himself, which are found in all types of temples of various traditions within Hinduism, mostly connected to Shaivism.
-Popularity for praying to Shani, especially on Saturday's, has increased gradually over the years.
+More common than Shani temples are artwork related to the deity, which are found in all types of temples of various traditions within Hinduism, mostly connected to Shaivism.
+The popularity of praying to Shani, especially on Saturdays, has increased gradually over the years.

-In television

-Daya Shankar Pandey played the role of Shani Dev in Mahima Shani Dev Ki which aired on NDTV Imagine from 2010 to 2012.

-On 7 November 2016 the show Karmafal Daata Shani aired on Colors TV; it depicts the life of Shani.
-Kartikey Malviya plays the role of younger Shani and Rohit Khurana of mature Shani.The show ended on 9 March 2018.